jparrent/usvotesgraphs/README.md

 	main(*args, **kwargs)
 ```

-Here we have the definition of a class, or a template for creating 'instances' of objects.
-This is also how the project will stay organized.
+Here we have the definition of a class, or a template for creating 'instances' of objects, followed by the primary instructions in `main()`.
+This is an example format that will likely keep the project well-organized over time.
 And with only four methods to build out, this class already has most everything a data scientist frequently uses when handling data.

 The `__init__` is a special method that is used to initialize variables.
 You can also think about it as a method that stores whatever it is you need to keep track of, e.g., the data, today's date, or to call another method.